Alois von Brinz: Life

-In 1866 he took up a professorship at the University of Tübingen.
+In 1866, he took up a professorship at the University of Tübingen.
 Here he finished his Textbook of the Pandects (Lehrbuch der Pandekten).
 He rejected a mandate to join the parliament of Württemberg, but thereupon the parliament elected him a member of the constitutional court.

-From 1871 onwards, Alois von Brinz taught Roman civil law at the University of Munich was eventually elected Rector of the university.
-In 1872 he was awarded the Order of Merit of the Bavarian Crown and due to the Order's statutes, thus entered the German nobility.
-In 1883 he was elected an ordinary member of the Class for History of the Bavarian Academy of Sciences and Humanities.
+From 1871 onwards, Alois von Brinz taught Roman civil law at the Ludwig-Maximilians-Universität München was eventually elected Rector of the university.
+In 1872, he was awarded the Order of Merit of the Bavarian Crown and due to the Order's statutes, thus entered the German nobility.
+In 1883, he was elected an ordinary member of the Class for History of the Bavarian Academy of Sciences and Humanities.
 Ludwig II awarded him the Order of Merit of the Bavarian Crown.
 He was raised to the hereditary nobility.

 He was a member of the Studentenverbindungen Corps Suevia München and Corps Frankonia Prag Saarbrücken.